14 Vegetables That Cause Gas and Less Gassy Alternatives

-If you are having problems with excessive gas that you think might be caused by vegetables, this page lists the 10 most likely culprits and some simple suggestions to help avoid flatulence issues when you eat them.
+If you are having problems with excessive flatulence that you think might be caused by vegetables, this page lists the 14 most likely culprits.
+As well as some simple suggestions to help avoid gas and bloating when you eat them.

-Hardly surprising, given their reputation, in the number one spot for vegetables that cause gas are beans.
+Hardly surprising given their reputation, in the number 1 spot for vegetables that cause gas are beans.
 Sometimes this happens later the same day, but more often you pay the price for eating them the next day.

-Beans of all forms are particularly high in certain indigestible carbohydrates known as oligosaccharides.
+Beans of all kinds – though particularly soybeans, navy beans, black beans, lima beans and pinto beans – are exceptionally high in certain indigestible carbohydrates known as oligosaccharides.
 Raffinose is the most prevalent and worst of these.

-Raffinose cannot be broken down in the small intestine as humans lack the alpha-galactosidase enzyme required to break it down.
+Raffinose cannot be broken down in your small intestine as humans lack the alpha-galactosidase enzyme required to break it down.
 It passes through your GI tract completely undigested.

-Once it reaches the large intestine though, the bacteria there thrive on it and ferment raffinose into large volumes of hydrogen, methane and other gases.
+Once it reaches your large intestine though, the bacteria there thrive on it and ferment raffinose into large volumes of hydrogen, methane and other gases.

-More effectively, a capsule of vegetarian Bean-zyme, taken at the same time as a high raffinose foods, like beans, peas and some of the other vegetables ahead, will provide the digestive enzymes needed to break down oligosaccharides before they can cause bloating and gas.
+More effectively, supplemental alpha galactosidase, taken at the same time as high raffinose foods like beans, peas and some of the other gassy vegetables ahead, provides enzymes to break down oligosaccharides before they can cause bloating and gas.

-Like beans, peas contain high levels of both indigestible oligosaccharides and fiber, both of which are known to cause bloating and flatulence.
+Like beans, peas contain very high levels of both indigestible oligosaccharides and soluble fiber, both of which are known to cause belly bloat and heavy flatulence.

-Chickpeas, commonly used in Indian and Middle Eastern recipes, can be particularly bad and are well worth avoiding if you have an important meeting the next day.
+Chickpeas, commonly used in Indian and Middle Eastern recipes like hummus, can be particularly bad for excessive gas and are well worth avoiding if you have an important meeting the next day.

 What is interesting with peas, beans and other legumes is that eaten on their own they often cause large volumes of intestinal gas, but not generally a particularly offensive smell.

-If you are having problems with excessive gas but it is not especially smelly, and you’ve been eating beans or peas, then they are almost certainly the culprit.
+If you are having problems with lots of farting but it is not especially smelly, and you’ve been eating beans or peas, then they are almost certainly the culprit.

 On the other hand, if offensive flatulence odor is the problem rather than the volume of gas, it’s more likely to be one of the high sulfur veggies ahead.

-Broccoli is an extremely healthy vegetable recently identified to be full of anti-cancer compounds and well worth eating.
-Like most cruciferous vegetables though, broccoli is also high in sulfur compounds and this is where gas problems can start.
+Broccoli is a very healthy vegetable and well worth eating.
+Like most cruciferous vegetables though, broccoli is also high in sulfur compounds and this is where bad gas problems with this veggie usually start.

 A diet rich in sulfur can lead to flatulence with a higher percentage of hydrogen sulfide — the classic rotten egg gas smell that’s so effective at turning heads and clearing rooms.

-Hydrogen sulfide is so potent that even a very small amount can result in foul smelling flatulence.
+Hydrogen sulfide is so potent that even a very small amount can result in foul smelling farts.
 Generally the poorer your digestion the more chance of hydrogen sulfide building up in the colon.

-Eating slowly and chewing broccoli thoroughly can help with its digestion and reduce the amount that reaches the lower intestine where gas producing bacteria reside.
+Eating slowly and chewing broccoli thoroughly can help break it down before it reaches the lower intestine where gas producing bacteria reside.

-Some research has also shown that taking concentrated probiotics, like this new strain that’s also very effective against pathogenic intestinal yeast, can help reduce the level of hydrogen sulfide in your body by improving the intestinal environment.
+Some research has also shown that taking probiotics can help dramatically reduce the level of hydrogen sulfide in your body by improving the intestinal environment.